Kisii people: Religion

-Prior to the introduction of Christianity and Islam to Africa, the Abagusii were monotheistic, believing in a supreme God called 'Engoro'; this God is also popularly called 'Nyasae', a loanword from Dholuo language, among Abagusii.
+Prior to the introduction of Christianity and Islam to Africa, the Abagusii were monotheistic, believing in a supreme God called "Engoro"; this God is also popularly called "Nyasae", a loanword from the Dholuo language, among Abagusii.
 The Abagusii believe that Engoro created the Universe, and was the source of all life.
-The sun (Risase') and stars are both important in the Abagusii religion.
+The sun ("Risase") and stars are both important in the Abagusii religion.
 Death, disease, and destruction of crops and livestock were considered unnatural events brought on by evil spirits, bad luck, witchcraft, or the displeasure of ancestor spirits.
 The Abagusii also revered medicine men and practiced ancestor worship, calling the ancestor spirits "Ebirecha."

 Today, most Abagusii practice Christianity, with the four major denominations being Catholicism, the Seventh-day Adventist Church, Swedish Lutheranism, and Pentecostal Assemblies of God.
 A minority of Abagusii still adhere to their traditional religion, and others observe a syncretic form of their traditional religion and Christianity.
-Many still go to visit a diviner (omoragori') who can point out displeased spirits of the dead and prescribe solutions on placating them.
+Many still go to visit a diviner ("omoragori") who can point out displeased spirits of the dead and prescribe solutions for placating them.

 Marriage

 Traditionally, marriage was arranged by the parents, who used intermediaries called "chisigani"; these intermediaries acted as referees for the future bride and groom.
-After the parents negotiated the dowry, the wedding would be organized.
+After the parents negotiated the dowry, the wedding would be organised.
 The wedding ceremony involved a mentor, called an "omoimari", who could provide continuing support to the newly married couple.
 Marriage between members of the same clan was traditionally forbidden.
 Marriage was officially established through the payment of dowry in the form of cattle to the wife's family.
 Afterwards, the man and woman are officially considered husband and wife.
 Divorce is customarily not allowed among Abagusii, as marriage is considered a permanent union that is only disrupted by death.
-Currently, civil and Christian marriages are recognized among the Abagusii.
+Currently, civil and Christian marriages are recognised among the Abagusii.

 Household

 The typical Gusii family unit is composed of a man, his wives, and their children, living on the same land.
 This was divided into two components: the homestead ("Omochie") and the cattle camps ("Ebisarate").
 The married man, his wives, and their unmarried daughters and uncircumcised boys lived in the omochie.
-The ebisarate, situated in the grazing fields, was protected by the male warriors against theft by cattle rustlers and raiders.
+The ebisarate, situated in the grazing fields, was protected by the male warriors to defend against theft by cattle rustlers and raiders.